Cooperative board game

 Cooperative board games are board games in which players work together to achieve a common goal rather than competing against each other.
-Either the players win the game by reaching a pre-determined objective, or all players lose the game, often by not reaching the objective before a certain event ends the game.
+Either the players win the game by reaching a predetermined objective, or all players lose the game, often by not reaching the objective before a certain event ends the game.

 Definition

 In cooperative board games, all players win or lose the game together.
 These games should not be confused with noncompetitive games, such as The Ungame, which simply do not have victory conditions or any set objective to complete.
 While adventure board games with role playing and dungeon crawl elements like Gloomhaven may be included, pure tabletop role-playing games like Descent: Journeys in the Dark are excluded as they have potentially infinite victory conditions with persistent player characters.
 Furthermore, games in which players compete together in two or more groups, teams or partnerships (such as Axis & Allies, and card games like Bridge and Spades) fall outside of this definition, even though there is temporary cooperation between some of the players.
 Multiplayer conflict games like Diplomacy may also feature temporary cooperation during the course of the game.
 These games are not considered cooperative though, because players are eliminated and ultimately only one individual can win.